 Mariam Helalian DeGaxiola

-Secretary, Member of The Board
+Secretary, House Manager, Member Of The Board

 Mariam has happily worked as a stage manager in the greater Sacramento area for 15 years.
 During that time, she worked with many local artistic organizations, most recently with Big Idea Theatre.
 Other highlights of her stage management career include: production managing the Sacramento Shakespeare Festival, being an associate artist with KOLT Run Creations, and stage managing a production of I Remember Mama at City Theatre in 2005, where she met her future husband.
 She is proud to participate as secretary and board member for Black Point Theatre.
 Mariam finds joy in working with a team of artists to develop a piece of theatre and bring it to life.